 Chris Cutrone

 Chris Cutrone interviewed by Jason Myles, Pascal Robert, Djene Bajalan and Kuba Wrzesniewski for This is Revolution podcast.

 In recent articles in the Platypus Review, titled “Paths to Marxism” and “The Dictatorship of the Proletariat and the Death of the Left,” Chris Cutrone wrote: “Today, the ostensible ‘Left’ — the avowed ‘socialists’ — have abandoned the goal of the dictatorship of the proletariat, either in words or in fact, the latter by reinterpreting the dictatorship of the proletariat to mean the governing of capitalism by sociologically working-class political parties in a welfare-state or so-called ‘social democracy’.”
-What is the dictatorship of the proletariat Download windows 10 preview?
+What is the dictatorship of the proletariat?
 Why is it a critical concept for Marxists?
 And why has it been ‘abandoned’ by the contemporary left?

+Chris Cutrone